fearthebeard88/Bookmark-Search/README.md

 - [x] Add some kind of indication of which folder a bookmark is from in the search results for duplicate bookmark names
 - [x] Add tooltip to show the URL of the bookmark in the popup
 - [x] Implement a keywords search method
-	- [ ]  Implement the concept of AND/OR for keywords

 ## Future Goals
 - [ ] Implement a keyboard shortcut to access the bookmark search